pencer-io/pencer-io.github.io/_posts/2021-05-09-ctf-htb-ready.md

 4 -r--r----- 1 dude git 33 Dec  2 10:46 user.txt
 ```

-Just the user flag, which we also have rights to read so let's grab that before we move one:
+Just the user flag, which we also have rights to read so let's grab that before we move on:

 ```text
 git@gitlab:~/gitlab-rails/working$ cat /home/dude/user.txt
 <HIDDEN>
 ```

+## Privilege Escalation

-I had a look round but didn't spot anything obvious, so time to bring on [LinPeas](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).
+I had a look round but didn't spot anything obvious, so time to bring on [LinPEAS](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).
 Get the latest version:

 ```text
 ┌──(root💀kali)-[~/htb/ready]